turbina4/The-Mixer/README.md

 1. Connect your Arduino to your computer and ensure it has been programmed with the appropriate code as described in the "Arduino Configuration" section.

-2. Run the `APVC.exe` or `APVC-Main.exe`.
+2. Run the `mixer.exe`.
 If the program doesn't work, check `config.yaml`.
-You can do this by clicking `Change config` in APVC options.
-If you change config make sure that you reload program by clicking `reload` in APVC options.
+You can do this by clicking `Change config` in The Mixer options.
+If you change config make sure that you reload program by clicking `reload` in The Mixer options.

 3. Use the potentiometers connected to your Arduino to control the volume of the specified programs and groups.